sickozell/SickoCV/README.md

 ## **to do list:**
 - new modules overall testing
-- drumPlayerXtra fix a bug that crashes VCV when changing zoom without a sample loaded

 ## **changelog**
-- added Adder8, CvRouter and CvSwitcher modules
+- ficed a bug that crashes VCV when changing zoom without a sample loaded

 # SickoCV v2.5.4
 VCV Rack plugin modules